 Nikon D500 versus Nikon D750

-The Nikon D500 and the Nikon D750 are two enthusiast cameras that were revealed to the public, respectively, in January 2016 and September 2014.
+The Nikon D500 and the Nikon D750 are two enthusiast cameras that were announced, respectively, in January 2016 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D500) and a full frame sensor.
 The D500 has a resolution of 20.7 megapixel, whereas the D750 provides 24.2 MP.

-An illustration of the physical size and weight of the Nikon D500 and the Nikon D750 is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Nikon D500 and the Nikon D750.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D500 – represents 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D500 – represents 100 percent across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D750) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D500).
 You can find a comprehensive overview of suitable optics in the Nikon Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 |Nikon D500 (⇒ rgt)||147 mm||115 mm||81 mm||860 g||1240||YES||2016||1,999||latest||check|